edamla/mediterraneanagency/_books/2021-09-01-mujaddids-of-time.md

 of the Prophet.
 The personalities mentioned in the book are among the leading figures in the spiritual realm of their time.
-In the era in which they lived, they faced significant challenges arising from mili- tary defeats, political crises, or doctrinal disputes.
+In the era in which they lived, they faced significant challenges arising from military defeats, political crises, or doctrinal disputes.
-They endeavored to resolve the problems of their society and fellow Muslims using the most appro- priate methods.
-These eminent figures, who illumi- nated their era, continued to guide the ummah in the subsequent centuries through their works
+They endeavored to resolve the problems of their society and fellow Muslims using the most appropriate methods.
+These eminent figures, who illuminated their era, continued to guide the ummah in the subsequent centuries through their works
 <!--more-->